All research requires informed consent.

 - the research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context.

-For most anonymous surveys and other exempt applications, no informed consent form is required.
+For most anonymous surveys and other exempt applications, a signed informed consent form is not required.

 In fact, an application that requires a signed consent form in this situation may be rejected since it compromises the anonymity of the research subjects.
 In this case, however, researchers still have an ethical responsibility to ensure that informed consent occurs.

 In instances where signed (documented) consent is not required, provide the participants with a cover letter that includes the required elements of consent but doesn't ask for a signature.

 When conducting an anonymous, electronic survey, include the cover letter at the beginning of the survey.
 Participants' continuation of the survey indicates their understanding and consent.

 See sample cover letters in the right sidebar of this page.

 There also are a few other instances where the IRB may grant a waiver of signed consent.
 These are outlined in the IRB Policy.